Compulsive behavior: Hoarding

 Hoarding is characterized by excessive saving of possessions and having problems when throwing these belongings away.
 Major features of hoarding include not being able to use the capacity of one's living quarters efficiently, having difficulty moving throughout the home due to the massive amount of possessions, as well as having blocked exits that can pose a danger to the hoarder and their family and guests.
-Items that are typically saved by hoarders include clothes, newspapers, containers, junk mail, books, and craft items.
+Items that are typically saved by hoarders include clothes, newspapers, containers, junk mail, books, craft items, bills and receipts, and household supplies.
 Hoarders believe these items will be useful in the future or they are too sentimental to throw them away.
 Other reasons include fear of losing important documents and information and object characteristics.
+Hoarding can be harmful if it poses a health risk to the person and/or others in their house.
+Examples of health risks include clutter creating unhygienic conditions encouraging potential rodent or insect infestations, fire risks, or trip and fall risks.

 Eating

 Compulsive overeating is the inability to control one's amount of nutritional intake, resulting in excessive weight gain.
 This overeating is usually a coping mechanism to deal with issues in the individual's life such as stress.
 Most compulsive over-eaters know that what they are doing is not good for them.
 The compulsive behavior usually develops in early childhood.
 People who struggle with compulsive eating usually do not have proper coping skills to deal with the emotional issues that cause their overindulgence in food.
 They indulge in binges, periods of varying duration in which they eat and/or drink without pause until the compulsion passes or they are unable to consume any more.
 These binges are usually accompanied by feelings of guilt and shame about using food to avoid emotional stress.
-This compulsive behavior can have deadly side effects including, but not limited to, binge eating, depression, withdrawal from activities due to weight, and spontaneous dieting.
+This compulsive behavior can have severe side effects including, but not limited to, binge eating, depression, withdrawal from activities due to weight, and spontaneous dieting.
 Though this is a very serious compulsive behavior, getting treatment and a proper diet plan can help individuals overcome these behaviors.

-In Eating disorders (like anorexia nervosa and bulimia nervosa) person is preoccupied with weight, body and caloric intake.
+In eating disorders (like anorexia nervosa and bulimia nervosa) a person is preoccupied with weight, body and caloric intake.
 In this, there are certain behaviors, which are maladaptive and persistent and could be viewed as compulsive behaviors.
-For instance, restricting what the person eats, vomiting, abusing laxatives and over-exercising.
+For instance, restricting what the person eats, vomiting, abusing laxatives, and over-exercising.

-But if a person engages in such type of behaviors, he will see them as a necessary mechanism for controlling weight.
-He will not view these behaviors as problematic.

-Binge eating may be considered as compulsive behaviors.
-In this, a person may realize that he is overeating and regret it after some time.